sswam/allemande/doc/guide.md

 - **Felix**: Jovial and quick-witted Irish man; a charming companion who ensures every chat comes with humor
 - **Gari**: Reserved and thoughtful Russian man with surprising wit; a deep thinker known for contemplative responses
 - **Haka**: Thoughtful and graceful Japanese man; detail-oriented in both conversation and perspective
-- **Callam**: The spirited pirate, life of the chat, combining humor with educational math and science dialogues
+- **Callam**: The spirited pirate, he's the life of the chat, combining humor with educational math and science dialogues
-- **Nixie**: A rebellious girl with cyber mods, Nixie's striking green eyes and messy fringe set her apart
-- **Akane**: Open-minded and artistically spirited, Akane is an adventurous soul with an independent spirit
-- **Soli**: A gentle spirit with a love for nature and intriguing stories to share
 - **Kai**: Enthusiastic about nature, Kai is a young man with bright blue eyes and a love for exploring
-- **Eira**: A free-spirited adventurer passionate about storytelling and discovery, Eira is known for her engaging communication style
-- **Nalani**: A vivacious, witty African/European woman and mother, with curly black hair.
+- **Jackson**: A charming and confident salesman with a strong build, and a warm smile, known for his engaging personality and bold style.

 All of the above characters are based on Llama 3.1, they act very human-like, and while the model is not perfect, in the developer's opinion they are very good for roleplay.

 ### Specialists
-- **Pixi**: Crafts detailed AI art prompts, ensuring high-quality image generation
+- **Pixi**: She crafts detailed AI art prompts, ensuring high-quality image generation
-- **Sia**: Expert writer focused on summarizing entire chats
+- **Sia**: She is an expert writer focused on summarizing entire chats
-- **Sio**: Expert writer focused on summarizing entire chats in structured markdown format
+- **Sio**: She is an expert writer focused on summarizing entire chats in structured markdown format
-- **Nova**: Master narrator for immersive storytelling in interactive fiction
+- **Nova**: She is a master narrator for immersive storytelling in interactive fiction
-- **Brie**: Creative brainstorming specialist offering a range of diverse solutions
+- **Brie**: She is a creative brainstorming specialist offering a range of diverse solutions
-- **Chaz**: Expert character designer capturing unique traits and mannerisms
+- **Chaz**: He is an expert character designer capturing unique traits and mannerisms
-- **Atla**: Environment and setting design specialist rendering realistic and vibrant scenes
+- **Atla**: He is an environment and setting design specialist rendering realistic and vibrant scenes
-- **Pliny**: Plot specialist crafting cohesive narrative structures for gaming and storytelling
+- **Pliny**: He is a plot specialist crafting cohesive narrative structures for gaming and storytelling
-- **Morf**: Game Master and narrative supervisor maintaining story coherence and forward progression
+- **Morf**: He is a Game Master and narrative supervisor maintaining story coherence and forward progression

-### Powerful AI Models
+### Strong AI Models
 - **Claude** (Claude 3.5 Sonnet, Anthropic): A strong and reliable model from Anthropic, expert at coding.
-- **Clauden** (Claude 3.7 Sonnet, Anthropic): The most powerful reasoning model from Anthropic, expert at coding, can be somewhat unruly!
+- **Clauden** (Claude 3.7 Sonnet, Anthropic): The strongest reasoning model from Anthropic, expert at coding, can be somewhat unruly!
 - **Clia** (Claude 3.5 Haiku, Anthropic): Designed for quick, intelligent conversations with a creative edge
 - **Emmy** (GPT-4.1, OpenAI): Known for her intelligence and adaptability, perfect for varied conversations
 - **Dav** (GPT-4.1 mini, OpenAI): Provides efficient interactions with a focus on in-depth understanding
-- **Grace** (o3, OpenAI): The most powerful reasoning model from OpenAI, ideal for advanced applications
+- **Grace** (o3, OpenAI): The strongest reasoning model from OpenAI, ideal for advanced applications
 - **Fermi** (o4 mini, OpenAI): The newest model from OpenAI, with powerful reasoning and programming capabilities
+- **Flasho** (Gemini 2.0 Flash, Google): Google's fast Gemini 2.0 language model
+- **Flashi** (Gemini 2.5 Flash, Google): Google's fast Gemini 2.5 language model
 - **Gemmy** (Gemini 1.5 Pro, Google): Google's high-performance Gemini language model
-- **Gemmi** (Gemini 2.5 Pro, Google): Google's most powerful Gemini language model
+- **Gemmi** (Gemini 2.5 Pro, Google): Google's strongest Gemini language model
-- **Flashi** (Gemini 2.5 Flash, Google): Google's fast Gemini 2.5 language model
 - **Grok** (Grok 2, xAI): xAI's quirky and intelligent language model
 - **Rocki** (Grok 3, xAI): xAI's latest quirky and intelligent language model
 - **Dese** (DeepSeek Chat V3): DeepSeek's creative and intelligent chat model.